 This is why I love this trade so much.

-With the market moving 824% higher now when a report comes out… it’s like shooting fish in a barrel.
+With the market moving 824% higher now when a jobs report comes out… it’s like shooting fish in a barrel.

 Volatility is just so much higher on these specific days.

-This strategy can be life-changing for people… because you don’t have to stress out about what the market will do this next year.
+This 0 Day Options strategy can be life-changing for people… because you don’t have to stress out about what the market will do this next year.

 It works whether the market crashes… or surges the next day.